 Both personalities possess the Perceiving trait, which makes them both very adaptable to new situations.
 As long as they work together to communicate effectively, the two types have the benefit of being naturally good at facing change.

-ESFPs and INTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ESFPs should avoid pushing INTPs into larger group settings, which could overstimulate them.

-ESFPs and INTPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives.
+INTP and ESFP types can encourage and motivate each other in their personal and professional lives.

 ESFPs can encourage INTPs by listening to their advice on solving a problem.